baljit92/skull-detector/README.md

 The evaluated image results are saved under `data/images_testing_set_18000`.

-To evaluate a custom image by uploading it from the desktop:
+To manually evaluate a custom image by uploading:

 	mv web_upload_eval.py ./tensorbox

-Go to the browser and type in `localhost:8000/draw/modelTest`
+After moving the above file, go to the browser and type in `localhost:8000/draw/modelTest`

 To use a custom testing dataset, add the image files to `data/images` and replace the testing_set.json with the custom test dataset.
 The custom dataset should have image_path field as `/images/<image_name>` and the rects field will contain the true bounding box coordinates.